jmonlabs/ToneDAW/README.md

 # ToneDAW.js

-A modular web-based music sequencer built with Tone.js, featuring a complete user interface for creating and playing musical compositions.
+A generic web-based music sequencer tool built with Tone.js, featuring a complete user interface for creating and playing musical compositions.
+ToneDAW.js natively supports **Tone.js objects and formats**, with additional support for **jmon-tone format** import for enhanced interoperability.

 ## Core Components